awsdocs/amazon-aurora-user-guide/doc_source/apg-waits.locktransactionid.md

 If concurrency is the issue, try one of the following techniques:
 + Lower the concurrency in the application\.
 For example, decrease the number of active sessions\.
 + Implement a connection pool\.
-To learn how to pool connections with RDS Proxy, see [Using Amazon RDS Proxy](rds-proxy.md)\.
+To learn how to pool connections with RDS Proxy, see [Using Amazon RDS Proxy for Aurora](rds-proxy.md)\.
 + Design the application or data model to avoid contending `UPDATE` and `SELECT … FOR UPDATE` statements\.
 You can also decrease the number of foreign keys accessed by `SELECT … FOR KEY SHARE` statements\.

 ### Respond to idle transactions<a name="apg-waits.locktransactionid.actions.find-blocker"></a>